-As of December 31, 2023, we owned four properties in which some or all of the tenants are federal government agencies.
+As of December 31, 2024, we owned four properties in which some or all of the tenants are federal government agencies.
 We may continue to pursue the acquisition of office properties in which substantial space is leased to governmental agencies.
 As such, lease agreements with these federal government agencies contain certain provisions required by federal law, which require, among other things, that the contractor (which is the lessor or the owner of the property), agree to comply with certain rules and regulations, including, but not limited to, rules and regulations related to anti-kickback procedures, examination of records, audits and records, equal opportunity provisions, prohibition against segregated facilities, certain executive orders, subcontractor cost or pricing data, certain provisions intending to assist small businesses and contractual rights of termination by the tenants.
 We may be subject to requirements of the Employment Standards Administration's Office of Federal Contract Compliance Programs and requirements to prepare affirmative action plans pursuant to the applicable executive order may be determined to be applicable to us.
+Our failure to comply with these laws and requirements could subject us to fines and penalties, cause us to be in default of our leases and other contracts with the federal government and bar us from entering into future leases and other contracts with the federal government.